 - Eliminates the need for excessive excavation while increasing structural capacity, which saves construction costs.

-- Permeable system minimizes surface runoff and maximizes groundwater replenishment.
+- The permeable system minimizes surface runoff and maximizes groundwater replenishment.

 - Supports the weight of vehicles and greatly reduces the compaction of underlying soils.

-- Cell wall perforations facilitate lateral cell-to-cell drainage beneath traffic areas, resulting in better performance over saturated soils.
+- Cell wall perforations facilitate lateral cell-to-cell drainage beneath traffic areas, resulting in better performance in oversaturated soils.

-- Stability of the permeable pavement surface translates to a reduction in maintenance costs.
+- The stability of the permeable pavement surface translates to a reduction in maintenance costs.